Gogul09/Gogul09.github.io/_posts/asic_design/2018-05-28-sta-timing-paths-and-delays.md

   <figcaption>Figure 5.
 Min and Max Timing Paths.</figcaption>
 </figure>

-In the next post, we will see how process, voltage and temperature are important factors when designing a chip.
+In the next post, we will understand various concepts involved in STA such as setup time, hold time, max delay, min delay etc.,

 ### References